RosettaCommons/documentation/build_documentation/Build-Documentation.md

 #### PDB Chemical Components Dictionary

-NOTE: This file is not needed for Rosetta to run normally.
+_NOTE: This file is not needed for Rosetta to run normally._

-To use the -in:file:load_PDB_components option to automatically load unrecognized residues from files, you need to obtain a CIF-formatted version of the Chemical Components Dictionary.
+To use the `-in:file:load_PDB_components` option to automatically load unrecognized residues from files, you need to obtain a mmCIF-formatted version of the Chemical Components Dictionary.
 This file can be downloaded from the [wwwPDB](http://www.wwpdb.org/data/ccd).
 (Alternatively for RosettaCommons members, you can talk your lab's gatekeeper for the RosettaCommons git-lfs).

-To use with Rosetta, download the (non-gzipped) file and place it in the Rosetta database directory.
-(Rosetta/main/database/).
-Or alternatively, pass the absolute path to the file to the -in:file:PDB_components_file option.
+To use with Rosetta, download the (plain text, non-gzipped) file and place it in the Rosetta database directory (Rosetta/main/database/).
+Or alternatively, pass the absolute path to the file to the `-in:file:PDB_components_file` option.
+The "Protonation Variants Companion Dictionary" and "Chemical Component Model data file" are not required.

 ## Publicly accessible clusters with Rosetta pre-installed